yacn114/yacn114/README.md

-# Hi, I'm yacn114 👋
+# Hi, I'm yacn 👋

-I'm a passionate full-stack developer specializing in **Django** and **Laravel** with strong proficiency in **Linux**.
+I'm a passionate backend developer specializing in Django and Laravel with strong proficiency in Linux.
 I love building robust, secure, and user-friendly web applications and actively contribute to open source projects.

 ## 🚀 Projects